Grass insect identification

+The adult beetle is approximately 13 to 15 mm long and about 8 mm wide and dark brownish-black in colour.
+The cockchafer grub, which causes lawn damage, is the larval stage of the Redheaded Cockchafer life cycle.
 The Redheaded Cockchafer, Adoryphorus couloni (Bermeister), is periodically a common pest, especially in areas of south-west and central Victoria and Gippsland districts.
-It is also a pest in NSW (particularly in the southern tablelands), South Australia (lower south-east region) and Tasmania (northern area).
-Redheaded Cockchafer appears to be a problem in areas where the annual rainfall is greater than 500 mm.
-The wetter seasons however result in a substantial reduction in their population, possibly due to drowning, disease and being…Read More
+It is also a pest in NSW (particularly in the southern tablelands), South Australia (lower south-east region) and Tasmania (northern area).…Read More

+When mature the adult beetle possesses a dark-brown to black body up to 16 mm long and has a unique set of antenna with large club-like ends.
+The underside of the body is covered in short grey hairs.
 The Pruinose Scarab (Sericesthis germinate) larva is a white to creamy-white soft-bodied grub, up to 20 mm long with three sets of legs and a hard, light-brown head.
-With most scarab pests, the larvae can be difficult to identify between species as only subtle differences distinguish them from other beetle larvae.
-When mature the adult beetle possesses a dark-brown to black body up to 16 mm long and has a unique set of antenna with large club-like ends.
-The underside…Read More
+With most scarab pests, the larvae can be difficult to identify between species as…Read More

 The mole cricket (Gryllotalpa spp. & Scapteriscus spp.) is a brown long insect pest with a hard, shiny head, wings and body up to 50 mm long.
 They have large front legs with jagged claws for digging, and strong l hind legs that are used for removing loose soil while burrowing.
 Egg laying has been observed to begin from November throughout the warmer months.
 Adult females construct egg chambers, depositing up to 200 eggs with each egg measuring up to…Read More